-The school (or you) can request that Local Authority Services carry out a statutory assessment or Education, Health and Care assessment of your child's needs.
-A panel from the Local Authority decide if your child meets the threshold for a statutory assessment of your child seeds.
-If they assessment.
+• The school (or you) can request that Local Authority Services carry out a statutory assessment or Education, Health and Care assessment of your child's needs.
+A panel from the Local Authority decide if your child meets the threshold for a statutory assessment.
 If this is the case, they will ask you and all professionals involved with your child to write a report outlining your child's needs.
 If they do not think your child needs this, they will ask the school to continue with the current support.
 After the reports have been sent in a decision will be made as to whether an Education, Health and Care Plan will be issued.
 The EHCP will outline long and short term outcomes for your child and strategies to support.